 To say that garlic is a cornerstone ingredient in Italian cooking is an understatement.
-I don't think I even have to explain why we are having this conversation.
-And one of the best ways to enjoy, use and eat garlic is when it's all mellow and roasted.
-Sure, you can buy already roasted garlic at the grocery store but wouldn't you rather learn how to make roasted garlic yourself?
+I don’t think I even have to explain why we are having this conversation.
+One of the best ways to enjoy, use and eat garlic is when it’s all mellow and roasted.

-My friend—this is the easiest cooking technique (other than boiling water) that offers the biggest bang for your buck.
+This is one of the easiest cooking techniques (other than boiling water) that offers the biggest bang for your buck.

-There are so many reasons to roast garlic at home.
-While I'll admit that opening a jar of pre-roasted garlic might be somewhat of a time saver, I can promise you that it won't nearly be as good as doing it yourself.
+I’ll admit that opening a jar of pre-roasted garlic might be a time saver, but I promise you that it won’t nearly be as good, as fresh or as economical as doing it yourself.

-- Versatile - You don't have to roast the whole head of garlic.
-Roasting a few cloves is totally fine and allows you to save the rest for another recipe like this Easy Lemon Garlic Pasta with Zesty Breadcrumbs.
+And you don’t have to roast the whole head of garlic.
+Roasting a few cloves is totally fine and allows you to save the rest for another recipe like this simple and fresh lemony garlic pasta.

 How to tell if garlic is bad